tmoens/zebrafish-facility-manager/zf-usage-docs/docs/why-zfm.md

 ### Focus Through Filtering

-Users can filter stocks allow them to focus on a task:
+Users can filter stocks which allows them to focus on a task:

 1. A researcher can focus on their own stocks, focusing on those with a particular allele
 1. A researcher can focus on only those of their stocks that are currently in the nursery
-1. A researcher can look for any living stock in the facility that carries a particular allele
+1. A researcher can look for any living stock in the facility
 1. A user can very quickly navigate to a particular known stock number
 1. A facility manager can filter for stocks over a given age.
    A normal husbandry practice is to refresh aging stocks.
-1. Users may leave "ToDo" notes in their comments and find those or other test patterns in the stock comments
+1. Users may leave "ToDo" notes in their comments and find those or other strings in the stock comments

 ### Adding/Updating Stock Information

 The system makes it easy to add a new stock to the facility - whether the stock is from an external source or from a cross done at the facility.
-Stock numbering is handled automatically but so too is the inheritance of traits from internal parents.
+The system automatically handles stock numbering and the inheritance of genetic markers to new stocks.
 It's also easy to tell the system which tank(s) the stock is in and how many fish are in the tank(s).
 Users can come back and fill in details and comments at will.